-In March we finished an extraordinary celebration of Purim and made the difficult decision to move Brawerman into a virtual setting.
+In March of 2020, we finished an extraordinary celebration of Purim and made the difficult decision to move Brawerman into a virtual setting.

 Equipping all students, families, and faculty with necessary technology, support, and coaching in Zoom, combined with an already existing infrastructure of Google Classroom, allowed us to maintain our academic excellence while upholding our feeling of a tightknit community.

 We welcomed our Kindergarten incoming classes, our largest at both campuses in our 21 years, via personally delivered welcome bags and introduced families to our special community and administrative team.